TuplexLanguage/tuplex/docs/essential_features.md

 * Safe unions (so-called sum types) as a built-in language feature
 * Vectors (SIMD types) as first-class citizens
 * Zero-boiler-plate object proxying (type delegation)

+### What Tuplex does not aim to provide

+* Direct access to memory addresses, registers etc
+* Abstraction from data representation details such as sizes of elementary data types
+* Dynamic code loading (except for OS-level dynamic link libraries)